 Images that your children see on the news can be disturbing, especially during times of uncertainty or deployment.
-While it may be impossible to completely shelter your children from tragic or overwhelming news stories, you can offer protection by monitoring the amount of media coverage that they are exposed to.
+While it may be impossible to completely shelter your children from tragic or overwhelming news stories, you can offer protection by monitoring the amount of media coverage that they see.

 Children, especially young children, can be deeply disturbed by graphic pictures or detailed, graphic descriptions.
 However, children may benefit by knowing basic, accurate information about a tragic event since they may overhear details from classmates, friends or media outlets.
 Simply explaining the facts to your children may not be enough to help them understand certain events.
 Encourage your children to ask questions and share feelings, which may help with the coping process.